 The third SA227AC of the Swedish air force was used as a testbed for the Erieye AEW antenna.
 Its designated was Tp88C.

 Confusion possible with

 The Merlin III was a short body development of the Metroliner, for the corporate market.
 It retains most characteristics of the long body variant, but has larger, landscape oriented cabin windows.

 Falls in the same category as the Metroliner and has similar features, like a cruciform tail (but much smaller dorsal fin) and the engine nacelles.
 The Jetstream has a wider, shorter fuselage though, with oval cabin windows and more cockpit windows.
 The main gear has single wheels and retracts inward in the wings.

 The Jetstream 41 is larger than the Metroliner and but aspects are even more alike than the Jetstream 31, in particular the two wheel main gears.
 The Jetstream 41 has oval cabin windows.
 Also different is the large wing-fuselage fairing.

 The size is about the same as the Metroliner, as is the general configuration, but the Bandeirante has a regular tail, an all single wheel gear, different nacelles and rectangular cabin windows in landscape mode.

 The Beech 99 is contemporary to the Metroliner, but smaller (shorter).
-It however has square, non rounded cabin windows, a rearward retracting single wheels nose gear and a regular tail.
+It has square, non rounded cabin windows, a rearward retracting single wheel nose gear and a regular tail.
 The nacelles are also different.